ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

 Some noteworthy aspects of the treegrid pattern are:

 1. All cells are focusable, even those that have no interactive elements.
 The left and right arrow keys, while in navigation modes, move focus from cell to cell.
-In the case where a cell has a single interactive element, the element can be given the focus instead of the containing cell.
+In the case where a cell has only one interactive element (it optionally may contain non-interactive content like text also), the element can be given the focus instead of the containing cell.

 > ARIA: "One reason it is important for all cells to be able to receive or contain keyboard focus is that screen readers will typically be in their application reading mode, rather than their document reading mode, when users are interacting with the grid.
 While in application mode, a screen reader user hears only focusable elements and content that labels focusable elements.
 So, screen reader users may unknowingly overlook elements contained in a treegrid that are either not focusable or not used to label a column or row."